GET IN TOUCH

 Please contact us for more information.
 Our email is monitored seven days a week and we will get back to you shortly.

-As part of writing a valid will in BC, the will-writer must have the testamentary capacity at the time of writing the will.
-As described in the Wills, Estates and Succession Act, someone with testamentary capacity is vaguely defined as a “person who is 16 years of age or older and who is mentally capable of [making a will].”
+To write a valid will in BC, the writer must have testamentary capacity at the time of writing the will.
+As described in the Wills, Estates and Succession Act, someone with testamentary capacity is defined as a “person who is 16 years of age or older and who is mentally capable of [making a will].”
 More specifically, according to the judgement in Banks v.
 Goodfellow (1870), for a will-writer to have testamentary capacity they must be:

 In short, testamentary capacity is your ability, or lack thereof, to understand the significance of your will.
 While these criteria might be clear, it’s often unclear how one can prove/disprove the cognitive capacity of another.
-In this blog, we’ll go over some of the methods and ways capacity is assessed in the context of estate planning.
+In this blog, we’ll go over the most common ways professionals assess capacity and why.

-The first thing to understand is that the test for testamentary capacity is not a medical test, it is a legal test.
+The test for testamentary capacity is not a medical test, it is a legal test.
 This means that a judge or lawyer is able to determine whether a person has the testamentary capacity or not.
-A doctor doesn’t have the authority in this respect, however, medical experts are often consulted and ca be involved in the process.
+A doctor doesn’t have authority in this respect, however, it is common to consult with medical experts during the process.
 In some cases, close family and friends can be helpful in determining a person’s mental capacity.
-People who are around the testator on a regular basis are typically familiar with their mental state and able to understand whether their mental capacity has deteriorated significantly or not.
+People close to the testator are typically familiar with their mental state and understand if their mental capacity has deteriorated.

-In the law, there are many different definitions of mental capacity and people are often in situations where they have the legal capacity to do certain things, but not others.
+There are many different definitions of mental capacity.
+People often have the legal capacity to do certain things, but not others.
 For example, one could be mentally capable of writing a valid will, however, incapable of appointing a power of attorney.
 The capacity to write a will is one which specifically fits the criteria outlined above.

 Depending on the context and bequests the person is wishing to make in their will, a lawyer can sometimes detect incapacity.
 When a testator is making a rather controversial will – i.e. disinheriting one or all of their children without strong or logical reason – it may be grounds for suspicion of incapacity.
 In some cases, such as will-writing for an elderly person, the lawyer will use a questionnaire, asking questions during the drafting process.
 Lawyers might ask questions along the lines of: